 Input new guesses: The default approximate matrix can be used, but with new guesses read in for some or all of the diagonal elements of the Hessian.
 This is specified in the ModRedundant input or on the variable definition lines in the Z-matrix.
 For example:

-The first line specifies that the angle formed by atoms 1, 2 and 3 is to start at the value 104.5°, and the second line sets the initial value of the bond between atoms 1 and 2 to 1.05 Angstroms.
-The letter H on the second line indicates that a diagonal force constant is being specified for this coordinate and that its value is 0.55 Hartree/au2.
+The letter H indicates that a diagonal force constant is being specified for this coordinate and that its value is 0.55 Hartree/au2.

 Compute some or all of the Hessian numerically: You can ask the optimization program to compute part of the second derivative matrix numerically.
 In this case each specified variable will be stepped in only one direction, not both up and down as would be required for an accurate determination of force constants.
 The resulting second-derivatives are not as good as those determined by a frequency calculation but are fine for starting an optimization.
 Of course, this requires that the program do an extra gradient calculation for each specified variable.
 This procedure is requested by a flag (D) on the variable definition lines:

 This input tells the program to do three points before taking the first optimization step: the usual first point, a geometry with the bond between atoms 1 and 2 incremented slightly, and a geometry with the angle between atoms 1, 2 and 3 incremented slightly.
-The program will use the default diagonal force constants for the other two coordinates and will estimate all force constants (on and off diagonal) for bond(1,2) and angle(1,2,3) from the three points.
+The program will estimate all force constants (on and off diagonal) for bond(1,2) and angle(1,2,3) from the three points.
 This option is only available with the Berny and EF algorithms.